henry2004y/JuliaNotes/menu6.md

 * As of Julia 1.5, there is no way to switch off asserts in the code.
 Hopefully this feature will be added in the future.

 * The package management system still needs to be improved.
 Compatibility issues happen from time to time if I have already installed many packages.

+* Requires.jl is an amazing pkg that aims at solving the conditional dependency issue in the pkgs!
+I have applied it to Vlasiator.jl already, and it works like magic.